Cannington, Somerset: Economy

-The dairy in Cannington, which has been operating since the 1930s, is now owned by local firm Yeo Valley Organic and produces yoghurt.
+The dairy to the west of Cannington, which has been operating since the 1930s, is now owned by local firm Yeo Valley Organic and produces yoghurt.

+Castle Hill Quarry, a limestone quarry, is located at Cannington Park.

 Religious sites

 The Church of St Mary has a tower, 120 feet/36.6m tall, which dates from the 14th century, the remainder was rebuilt in the early 15th century and restored in 1840 by Richard Carver.
-It was previously connected to Cannington Court and is postulated as the former church of a house of Benedictine Nuns.
 It has been designated by English Heritage as a Grade I listed building.

+It was previously connected to Cannington Court and it may have been the site of Cannington Priory, a Benedictine nunnery founded by Robert de Courcy about 1140, which survived until the dissolution of the monasteries.

+The nunnery owned significant land in the area.
+The site is now Cannington Court which incorporates some remains of the Priory.
+The priory grounds contain a walled garden, which was opened in 2009 by Prince Edward the then Earl of Wessex, now Duke of Edinburgh, after a redevelopment.

+The present United Reformed Church chapel was built in 1869 as part of the Cannington Group of Congregational Churches, and is now a Joint Pastorate with Westfield United Reformed Church in Bridgwater.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Bridgwater Rural District, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Bridgwater Rural District.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

 The village is part of 'Cannington and Wembdon' electoral ward.
 Although Cannington is the most populous area the ward does include Wembdon.
 The total population of the ward at the 2011 census was 4,507.

-It is also part of the Bridgwater and West Somerset county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Bridgwater county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.